 5. Minimizes Sleep Apnea

 Breathing may be easier when you sleep on your side since your airway may remain more open.
-Because of this, doctors advise patients suffering from position-dependent sleep apnea, a severe breathing problem associated with sleep, to sleep on their side in order to reduce symptoms.
+Because of this, doctors advise patients suffering from position-dependent sleep apnea, a severe breathing problem associated with sleep, to sleep on their side to reduce symptoms.

 6. Improves Brain Health

 Side sleeping enhances general brain health and may help reduce the chance of cognitive deterioration over time by fostering higher-quality sleep.
-For this reason, switching to a side sleeping posture may help preserve brain health and perform at their best.
+For this reason, switching to a side sleeping posture may help preserve brain health and help them perform at their best.

 Sleeping Tips for Side Sleepers